lambdaclass/aleo_lambda_blockchain/README.md

 ## Project structure

 * [aleo/](./aleo): example aleo instruction programs
-* [src/cli.rs](./src/cli.rs): CLI program to interacto with the VM and the blockchain (e.g. create an acocut, deploy and execute programs)
+* [src/client/](./src/client/): CLI program to interact with the VM and the blockchain (e.g. create an account, deploy and execute programs)
 * [src/snarkvm_abci/](./src/snarkvm_abci): Implements the [Application Blockchain Interface](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html#abci-overview) (ABCI) to connect the aleo specific logic (e.g. program proof verification) to the Tendermint Core infrastructure.
+* [src/genesis.rs](./src/genesis.rs): Implements a helper program that generates JSON files that represent the genesis state for the ABCI app (which Tendermint requires).
+* [src/lib/](./src/lib/): Shared library used by the CLI and the ABCI.

 ## Running a single-node blockchain